-Supporters who donate on a regular or even ad hoc basis who reach this total will receive a Share Certificate and become a shareholder in 76084 Locomotive Company Limited and part of the 76084 ‘Family’.
+Supporters who wish to donate to 76084 Locomotive Company Limited will become part of the 76084 ‘Family’.
 We welcome monthly ‘subscribers’ and have several who continue to support us in this way.

 As we approached the final period of restoration of the locomotive we investigated where 76084 could run.
 We were also looking for some financial assistance to fund the much-needed craftsmen towards the end of her restoration.
 The North Norfolk Railway not only wanted our locomotive to run on their railway but also were willing to pay our steaming fees up front allowing us to complete the restoration sooner than we thought possible.